riccardobl/v-hacd-java-bindings/README.md

 ./make.sh buildJavaBindings
 ```
 ___
-### Build with travis
+### Build with github actions
-From an osx or linux instance launch:
+From a mac or linux instance launch:
 ```
-./make.sh travis build
+./make.sh ghactions build
 ```